kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/views/note_form.cljs_

-1. Bind two symbols at once based on some condition.
+1. Bind two symbols at once based on some condition

 With some relatively minor changes, our app now supports editing notes!